 Today, however, the official producers of this chili pepper also grow it in 10 different communes of the Basque region.

-It’s the only spice in France granted an AOC (“Appellation d’Origine Contrôlée”) and must be produced in particular communes and in a specific way to be considered authentic.
+Piment d’Espelette is the only French spice granted an AOC (“Appellation d’Origine Contrôlée”) seal.
+This label requires the spice to be produced in particular communes and in a specific way to be considered authentic.
 Authentic Piment d’Espelette will carry a label mentioning the AOC designation.

 Cultivation of authentic Piment d’Espelette follows these AOC criteria:

-• it must be harvested by hand when it is a ripe red color
+• the chili peppers must be harvested by hand when they are a ripe red color

-• it cannot be collected before August, but only from August onward
+• they cannot be harvested before August, only from August onward

 • as the whole pepper in full red color